How to Remove an Invisible Bra From Your RV or Car

 Time and the Invisible Bra on an RV

-Well, over time, these scratches allowed small amounts of water and also mold spores, it seems, to work their way into the scratches and onto the paint itself.
+Over time, these scratches allowed small amounts of water, and also mold spores, to work their way into the scratches and onto the paint itself.
 This trapped mold built up to the point that the typical RV front end looked like it was covered with brown “rust” under the once-clear plastic layer.

 What Went Wrong With This Wonder Product?

-Harsh chemicals, brushes and other tools left scratches in the plastic coating, and sand and gravel, flying at high speeds when kicked up from the road, put thousands of very small pinholes in the plastic in addition to the scratches.
+Harsh chemicals, brushes, and other tools left scratches in the plastic coating.
+Sand and gravel, flying at high speeds when kicked up from the road, put thousands of very small pinholes in the plastic, in addition to the scratches.